Optimism for Boosting Concurrency: On the benefits of being optimistic and relaxed

 Any operation with input parameter $v$ traverses the list starting from the $\ms{head}$ element up to the element storing value $v'\geq v$ without writing to shared memory.
 If a read operation on an element conflicts with a write operation to the same element or if the element is marked for deletion, the operation terminates by returning $\bot$.
 While traversing the list, the process maintains the last two read elements and their version numbers in the local rotating buffer $\ms{rbuf}$.
 If none of the read operations performed by $\lit{contains}(v)$ return $\bot$ and if $v'=v$, then $\lit{contains}(v)$ returns $\lit{true}$; otherwise it returns $\lit{false}$.
 Thus, the $\lit{contains}$ does not write to shared memory.

 To perform write operation to an element as part of an update operation ($\lit{insert}$ and $\lit{remove}$), the process first retrieves the version of the object that belongs to its rotating buffer.
 It returns $\bot$ if the version has been changed since the previous read of the element or if a concurrent process is executing a write to the same element.
+Note that, technically, $\bot$ is returned only if $\ms{prev.next}\not\rightarrow \ms{curr}$.
+If $\ms{prev.next}\rightarrow \ms{curr}$, then we attempt to lock the element with the current version and return $\bot$ if there is a concurrent process executing a write to the same element.
+But we avoid expanding on this step in our algorithm pseudocode.
 The write operation performed by the $\lit{remove}$ operation, additionally checks if the element to be removed from the list is locked by another process; if not, it sets a flag on the element to mark it for deletion.
 If none of the read or write operations performed during the $\lit{insert}(v)$ or $\lit{remove}(v)$ returned $\bot$, appropriate matching responses are returned as prescribed by the sequential implementation $\LL$.
 Any update operation of $I^{RM}$ uses at most two expensive synchronization patterns~\cite{AGK11-popl}.

 Theorem~\ref{th:lr} in Appendix~\ref{app:lltm} shows that $I^{RM}$ is $(\LL,\ms{set})$-LSL.
 The pseudocode in Algorithm~\ref{alg:elastic} is given for managed languages as there is no explicit garbage collector, but one could add an epoch-based garbage collector that deallocates a node as soon as all operations concurrent with its removal are complete.